Remote Social Engineering Penetration Testing

 Why should we conduct a Remote Social Engineering Penetration Test?

 Targeting employees is a rapidly increasing threat that attackers use to gain access.
 Organizations routinely provided trusted employees with access to sensitive data.
 If an attacker can compromise the user, they instantly have rights to whatever that employee could access.
-Performing controlled spear phishing exercises test not only employee security awareness and incident response, but also the controls established to minimize the impact of a successful breach.
+Performing controlled spear phishing attack exercises tests employee security awareness and frontline controls such as spam and malware filters.
 Most security standards and regulations require security awareness training.
-Remote social engineering is the most effective method of confirming it works.
+HALOCK’s Security Awareness Evaluation, a robust remote social engineering assessment, is the most effective method of confirming it works.

 Why should HALOCK perform our Remote Social Engineering Penetration Test?

 HALOCK has the experience to best assess how well an organization’s security awareness policies and procedures are performed.
-For over two decades, HALOCK has conducted thousands of successful penetration tests for companies of all sizes, across all industries.
+For over two decades, HALOCK has conducted thousands of successful remote social engineering pen tests for companies of all sizes, across all industries.

 HALOCK’s dedicated penetration test team is highly qualified, possesses advanced certifications, and is equipped with the labs, tools, and methodologies necessary to consistently deliver quality, accurate, detailed, and meaningful results.